protaskin/LowCDC-Win10x64/README.md

 1. Run `createcat.bat` with the administrative permissions (it is not necessary to run the script in the command prompt).

+2. Enter the Windows 10 SDK and WDK version number if included in the path to the programs.

-2. Examine the output.
-The text below is the result of a successful execution.
+3. Examine the output.
+The text below is the result of a successful execution (slightly obsolete).

 <pre>
 D:\LowCDC-Win10x64>createcat.bat